xmsec/PhysicsBird/README.md

     use viewpager with tab, botton and edittext. meanwhile use blue theme. remove Umeng feedback and use blog to feedback coding style refreshed.
-    have been uploaded on app store(s), such as 91, 360, baidu and wandoujia platform.
+    have been uploaded on app store(s), such as 91, 360, Baidu, MeiZu, Tencent and wandoujia platform.
 ## ver 1.0
 	Based on eclipese adt.
 	Simply develped 2015.8